GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/techniques/super-resolution-temporal.md

 For DirectX(R)12 based applications which are running on RDNA and RDNA2-based GPUs and using the Microsoft Agility SDK, the FSR2 host API will select a 64-wide wavefront width.

 <h3>Debug Checker</h3>
+Enable debug checker to validate application supplied inputs at dispatch upscale.
+This feature can be enabled in any build configuration of the runtime (IE. release binaries from PrebuiltSignedDll folder or debug build).
+It is recommended this is enabled only in development builds of game.

-The context description structure can be provided with a callback function for passing textual warnings from the FSR 2 runtime to the underlying application.
-The `fpMessage` member of the description is of type `FfxFsr2Message` which is a function pointer for passing string messages of various types.
-Assigning this variable to a suitable function, and passing the [`FFX_FSR2_ENABLE_DEBUG_CHECKING`](../../sdk/include/FidelityFX/host/ffx_fsr2.h#L139) flag within the flags member of [`FfxFsr2ContextDescription`](../../sdk/include/FidelityFX/host/ffx_fsr2.h#L159) will enable the feature.
-It is recommended this is enabled only in debug development builds.
+Passing the [`FFX_FSR2_ENABLE_DEBUG_CHECKING`](../../sdk/include/FidelityFX/host/ffx_fsr2.h#L139) flag within the flags member of [`FfxFsr2ContextDescription`](../../sdk/include/FidelityFX/host/ffx_fsr2.h#L159) will output textual warnings from FSR2 to debugger TTY by default.
+Application can set the callback fuction for runtime to pass the messages to the underlying application.
+Application can assign `fpMessage` member of [`FfxFsr2ContextDescription`](../../sdk/include/FidelityFX/host/ffx_fsr2.h#L159) to a suitable function. `fpMessage` is of type `FfxFsr2Message` which is a function pointer for passing string messages of various types.
+If using ffx-api, another way is calling ffx::Configure `fpMessage` in `ffxConfigureDescGlobalDebug1` on the upscaler context.

 An example of the kind of output that can occur when the checker observes possible issues is below: